circleofconfusion/whitebox-challenge/README.md

 I found that the promise-mysql library for nodeJS doesn't support newer connection methods, and some tweaking of the database is necessary to allow it to connect.

+Were this a regularly used script, I'd include the ability to pass command line arguments so one could, say, set the output filename to something other than Rates.xlsx.

 ## Setup

 I chose to use a docker container for MYSQL so that it can be